wustep/me-ghost/README.md

 #### Subscribe button

 (This isn't completed yet!
 In the meantime, you can use Typeform forms.)
-Add a subscribe button somewhere with classes `subscribe-button button is-primary`.
+Add a subscribe button somewhere with classes `subscribe-button button is-primary`:

 ```html
 <a